I went out into the cat room yesterday evening and saw Chris sleeping in the litter box.

 Puck has been pooping on our sofa in the “cat’s” room.
 At first we blamed Chris because that is something Chris would do but we soon realized the the evidence started pointing to Puck.
 We bought another litter box (see here) because we assumed the boxes were not always as clean as they should be after adopting Floki.
 That worked for a while but soon we found poop on the sofa again so I moved the new box next to it to see if that would help.

 A day or two after putting the box there, I think it was Saturday, Rose was at her desk when Puck decided to poop on the couch.
-Keep in mind that her desk is inches from the couch but she felt compelled to call me in from another part of the house to stop what was going on.
+Keep in mind that her desk is inches from the couch, but she felt compelled to call me in from another part of the house to stop what was going on.
 I arrived just in time to see the event unfold in real time.
 There wasn’t much I could do at that point.
-If I was there from the beginning, oh, like maybe sitting in a chair next to him, I could have picked him up and put him in the box.
-The funny thing is, we never new for certain that Puck was the culprit, but he showed us he was guilty in a big way.
+If I were there from the beginning, oh, like maybe sitting in a chair next to him, I could have picked him up and put him in the box.
+The funny thing is, we never knew for certain that Puck was the culprit, but he showed us he was guilty in a big way.

-calming spray for catsAt this point, I don’t know what to do with him.
+At this point, I don’t know what to do with him.
 I have a bottle of Nature’s Miracle Calming Spray that I bought for a problem long ago but I can’t remember what that problem was.
 In any case, I sprayed it on the sofa this morning and Frankie and Floki became very interested in the smell.
 I also have a bottle of “No Scratch” spray, which I think is like a repellent, but I don’t want to repel the cats away from the sofa.
 I hope the calming spray helps because I don’t know what else to do to get puck to poop where he is supposed to.

 Maybe next I can put the litter box on top of the sofa.
 My wife would love that.